-Owning and renting out your property is increasingly a choice investment for more real estate Investors in Nigeria.
+Owning and renting out your property is increasingly a choice investment for more real estate investors in Nigeria.
 Despite the perceived risk of the housing market, the outlook is favorable to become, or continue being a landlord.
-Though selling is still a valid option, the benefits of renting oftentimes outweigh the advantages to selling your property.
+Though selling is still a valid option, the benefits of renting oftentimes outweigh the advantages of selling your property.

 Here are the reasons why:

 1. Long-Term Equity

 What your house will be worth when you sell depends on the state of your mortgage and the housing market.
 However, trends show that the housing market continues to grow as the average sale price of existing Terrace houses and Block of flats in Lagos rose 72% over the last 3 years.
 And property owners turned landlords continue to see larger returns and extra cash as rental prices surge.

 If you can consistently rent your house out for more than your mortgage payment plus other expenses, you will grow a profit over time.
 However, that’s not always the case, so landlords turn to annualized tax benefits, real estate appreciation, and refinancing opportunities to make up for any monthly or short term shortfalls.
 And if you eventually sell your property when the market is good, you can create great returns on your investment.

 3. Tax Shelter

 There are numerous tax benefits to owning a rental property.
 You can write off all of your expenses, like Renters fees, utilities, repairs, mortgage interest, and property taxes, to name a few.

 In the event the market in your area takes a turn for the worst and selling your home is not in your favor, you can hold on to the property and rent it out until you can make a good profit from selling.